mongodb/leafygreen-ui/packages/RadioGroup/README.md

 ### children
 #### Type: `node`
 #### Default: `null`
-Text that appears adjacent to the radio inpt; label text.
+Text that appears adjacent to the radio input; label text.

 #### Any other properties will be spread on the input element.